NourhanAhmed1/GoAPI/README.md

 # GoAPI
-Beginners CRUD API to create, read, update and delete users based ON GoLang with ElephantSQL GORM and Gin Web Framework.
+CRUD API to create, read, update and delete users based ON GoLang with ElephantSQL GORM and Gin Web Framework.
 ElephantSQL is a PostgreSQL database hosting service, Gorm Is ORM library for GOLANG and GIN The fastest full-featured web framework for Go.

 # Routes
 Show all cars - GET - /car <br>